patrikkarlsson1991/Riksdagen-as-a-Service/README.md

 ## Summary

 This is a project to create a model capable of generating text based on all the speeches from the last 20 years in the Swedish Parliament.
-By comparing the output from bots trained on speeches from different parties and different times it could help highlight the main similarities and differences in the public debate.
+By comparing the output from models trained on speeches from different parties and different times it could help highlight the main similarities and differences in the public debate.

 ## Background